Did you know coffee was first found by goats?

 - Impulse Travel is dedicated to responsible and sustainable travel so we especially liked that all the cafés on this tour support locally sourced coffee & coffee farmers in Colombia.
 This is important since a lot of the coffee production and coffee producers in Colombia were negatively impacted by the civil unrest and drug war in recent years.

 We were guests of Impulse Travel on the coffee-hopping tour in Medellin.
-All opinions are our own but they are solely responsible for the caffeine jitters we got by the end of the tour.
+All opinions are our own but they are solely responsible for the caffeine jitters we walked away with by the end of the tour.

 For a list of the best cafés in the rest of Medellin check out my